djaus2/GPSMapIoTHub/README.md

 - **WorkInProgress** branch has been merged back into Master
 - Can record and playback history
-- Just did a drive by locally and the recring worked fine. :)
+- Test: Did a drive by locally and the recring worked fine. :)
 - Can jumper GP12/13 for selecting between two wifis and whether or not to use Serial.
 Can also select Blutooth, GP11
   - GP13 _High = Deskyop WiFo , alt Mobile Wifi_
   - GP12 _High = _Serial enabled_